People

 Dr. Michael Sherback

-Michael wrote core estimation and motion-control software as a postdoc in 2009.
-This is still in use as of 2012.
-He also wrote a version of the overall flight control software with an architecture that allowed fully break-pointable simulation of flight, and created demo routines for this (spinning/flipping figure 8s, etc.).
+Michael wrote core estimation and motion-control software for vehicles in the Flying Machine Arena as a postdoc in 2009 which was in use through 2012.
+He also wrote a version of the overall flight control software with an architecture that allowed for a fully break-pointable simulation of flight.
+He created demo routines for his software including spinning, flipping, figure 8s, and more.

 Master's Thesis Students